An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • Students are required to arrive on campus properly and neatly attired in uniform clothing as designated in the List of Approved Clothing Items that can be found on the Lands’ End Online Uniform Store.

-• Required regulation Trinity School uniform clothing must be purchased from Lands’ End or at the Retread Sales held at school throughout the year.
+• Required regulation Trinity School uniform clothing must be purchased from Lands’ End or at the on-campus Retread Sales throughout the year.

 • The Trinity School uniform logo must appear on all blouses, sweaters, sweatshirts, and fleeces.